dorev/dv_tools/README.md

 ### Next steps

 HTTP objects to make requests in a more elegant fashion, then a refactoring of the `map` implementation (which is currently a pair of vectors where keys are linearly looked up) to at least implement a standard BST.

+## Useful indications

+* A macro use the variable `MagicNumber` so if you want to define your own, it should be declared above `#include "dv_tools.mqh"`